danielpataki/Top-Authors/README.md

 - `ta/usable_roles` allows you to change the roles that can be selected.
 It should return an array of roles in the form of slug=>name
 - `ta/usable_opst_types` allows you to change the post_types that can be selected.
 It should return an array of post type objects
+- `ta/post_query` allows you to modify the arguments of the WP_Query which retrieves the posts that we look up the authors for.
+Modify the arguments if you want to force category-specific top authors on single post pages, or other similar uses

 # Want To Help?